International Academy: East Campus

-IA has set up an Eastern campus in Troy, in the former Baker Middle School building.
+IA has set up an Eastern campus in Troy, in the western half of the former Baker Middle School building.
 Classes were first held in the 2008-2009 school year.
 Like the other two campuses, the school began with one freshman class and has added another each year.
 The first graduating class graduated in 2012.
 This campus includes students from the Troy School District as well as school-of-choice students from other districts.
 Troy students through the Class of 2011 attended the Central campus.
 The Eastern campus's student body is about the same size as the Central campus, and students have access to the same classes as students at the Central campus, save for German, which was not added to the curriculum as the first incoming freshman class did not have a sufficient number of people who were interested in the course.
 The Eastern campus offers the same fine arts options as the Central campus.